M.A. (Leadership in Therapeutic Child & Social Care)

 Graduates of the programme move to take on positions of practice responsibility within the organisations in which they work and beyond.
 This Masters level course prepares graduates for leading a process of change towards a more therapeutic and progressive quality of practice in Social Care and other person-centred professions.
 Graduates take up leadership roles within their own work places, contribute to the development of their profession, engage in consultancy work to support professional teams.

-At least four of our graduates currently lecture in other higher third level institutes.
-Three of our graduates have also taught on this course.
+At least six of our graduates currently lecture in other higher third level institutes.
+Four of our graduates have also taught on this course.

 - Hold a primary degree (Honours Bachelor) in Applied Social Studies or equivalent*